Explore the high point of Potter Mountain where a brook has tunneled underground passages through karstic limestone rock.

-From the center of Lanesboro: north on Route 7 to a left on Bailey Road.
+Begin north on Route 7 and take a left on Bailey Road.
 Follow Bailey Road north for 1.0 miles to a left on Silver Street.
 Follow Silver Street for 0.4 miles to the trailhead, which is at the top of a short steep hill, on a very sharp left-hand curve.
 Trailhead is on the right at the curve.

 Abundant deer on the densely wooded slopes of Widow White have long drawn hunters and other visitors have been intrigued by Secum Brook, also known as Disappearing Brook.
 Over the course of a mile, the stream—one of the biggest sources of Pontoosuc Lake—disappears four times into underground channels.
 One stretch of the brook cuts an imposing ravine into the mountainside.

-Wood roads offering out-and-back hikes course through the property, which the Berkshire Natural Resources Council acquired in two parcels during the past two decades.
+Wood roads offering out-and-back hikes course through the property, which BNRC acquired in two parcels during the past two decades.
 The remnants of two mill dams on Secum Brook, small quarries and an extensive stone wall provide evidence of the land’s industrial and agricultural past.

 Another piece of history is the Captain John Brown stone.
 In 1878, his bid to marry Susan Baker was rejected and in response he had these words engraved on a sandstone boulder near a wood road on what was then Baker’s property: “May God Bless Susan and all her baren land and when she get to Heaven I hope She’l find a Man.”